sje30/schol2018/innovations.md

 for an overlay journal (example?), and we look forward to the creation of prominent diamond OA overlay journals in the life sciences.

+(RM comment: Sadly i'm not so certain that biology diamond OA overlay journals for biology are coming any time soon but see https://peercommunityin.org/ and the fact PCI recommendations now appear in EuropePMC as a glimmer of hope in that direction)

 ## Preregistration studies

 According to recent surveys, life scientists across many domains